Pyro-C/Pyro-C.github.io/book/Chapter 3 - Loops/source.md

 Let's see an example to solidify this:

     int n = 0;
     // Check the condition.
-Is `n` less than `5`?
-If not, then don't execute the code. while (n < 5) {
+If the expression is `false`, then don't execute the code. while (n != 0) {
         // Now execute the code.
         n++;
     }
     cout << n << endl;
-This prints out `5` as expected.
+This prints out `0` as expected.
 Now with `do while`:

     int n = 0;
-    do {
-        // Execute the code.
+    // Execute the code right away.
+We're not checking the condition just yet. do {
         n++;
-        // Now check the condition.
+        // Now we check the condition.
 If it's `false`, then stop the loop.
-    } while (n < 5);  // Don't forget this semicolon!
+    } while (n != 0);  // Don't forget this semicolon!
     cout << n << endl;
-This also prints out `5`, just under a different order of operations!
+This prints out `1`, unlike the plain `while` loop.
+You can see that the differing order of operations caused the code to behave differently, even though we started with the same variable `n` and the same expression `n != 0`.
 ## 3.4 - The `for` Loop
 In English, the `for` loop could be written as follows: